Tunneling, the Quillen metric and analytic torsion for high powers of a holomorphic line bundle

-However, the exact formula is not known in the non-Kähler case.
-As explained below the key point of the proof is to first obtain the asymptotics for the {}``truncated'' Quillen metric obtained by replacing the analytic torsions with suitable truncations (compare Theorem \ref{thm:analyt torsion for ample} below).
-It should be pointed out that many applications of the exact formula of Bismut-Gillet-Soulé, notably in arithmetic (Arakelov) geometry \cite{so}, only rely on its asymptotic version.
-Hence, the present proof should be of interest also in the Kähler setting as it is comparitively simple.
+Even though the exact formula is not known in the non-Kähler case it should be stressed that the previous theorem can be deduced from the leading heat-kernel asymptotics in \cite{bi,b-vas,m-m}, as they are independent of any Kähler assumptions (see Remark \ref{rem:referee}).
+As explained below the key point of the present proof, where the role of the heat-kernel is played by Bergman type kernels \cite{berm0}, is to first obtain the asymptotics for the ``truncated'' Quillen metric obtained by replacing the analytic torsions with suitable truncations.

-By standard arguments the previous formula can be used to obtain an asymptotic version of Theorem 0.1 in \cite{b-g-s} in the case when $\pi:\, X\rightarrow S$ is a submersion of a base $S$ and a pair $(h_{L},h_{X}$) as above is fixed.
-Then the curvature of the Quillen metric on $\mbox{DET}(kL),$ seen as a line bundle over $S,$ converges when divided by $k^{n+1}$ to the push-forward to $S$ of the top exteriour power of the curvature form of $h_{L}.$
+By standard arguments the formula in the previous theorem can be used to obtain an asymptotic version of Theorem 0.1 in \cite{b-g-s} in the case when $\pi:\, X\rightarrow S$ is a submersion of a base $S$ and a pair $(h_{L},h_{X}$) as above is fixed.
+Then the curvature of the Quillen metric on $\mbox{DET}(kL),$ seen as a line bundle over $S,$ converges when divided by $k^{n+1}$ to the push-forward to $S$ of the top exterior power of the curvature form of $h_{L}.$